OpShin/opshin-book/src/language_tour/primitive_types.md

 <!-- >**Note:** This is covers -->

-Opshin has 5 primitive types
+Opshin has 5 primitive types.
+These are called primitive as they are the basis of all other types and not composed of others.

 - `int`
 - `bool`